-The 2006 Citroën C-Triomphe didn’t quite live up to its billing, which may explain why it remains something of an automotive outlier today.
+The 2006 Citroën C-Triomphe didn’t quite live up to its billing.

 Built at PSA’s Argentinian production facility and aimed at the South American, Southern European and Chinese markets, the C4 Sedan/ C-Triomphe offered an alternative proposition not only in obvious stylistic terms, but also in overall dimensions.
-510 mm longer overall, with an extra 100 mm between the wheels, the sedan’s extra length was a nod to Chinese tastes, as was the new name – the C4 designation having decidedly unpalatable connotations in China.
+510 mm longer overall, with an extra 100 mm between the wheels, the sedan’s extra length was a nod to Chinese market tastes, as was the new name – the C4 designation having decidedly unpalatable connotations in China.

-In fact, one struggles to think of a three volume Citroën that could be said to have been a visual success.
+In fact, one struggles to think of a traditionally executed three volume Citroën that could be said to have been a visual success.
 Perhaps the double chevron should simply avoid the format.
 It’s clearly not their metier.

 Driven to write regrets the poor quality of the appended images.